Skip to main content

 Redhat Enterprise Linux8.x, 9.xx86_64, AArch64RPM

-IMPORTANT: Linux distributions frequently provide binary packages of Netdata.
-However, the packages you will find at the distributions' repositories may be outdated, incomplete, missing significant features or completely broken.
-We recommend to use the packages we provide.
+Linux distributions frequently provide binary packages of Netdata.
+However, the packages you will find in the distributions' repositories may be outdated, incomplete, missing significant features or completely broken.
+We recommend using the packages we provide.

 The following distributions always provide the latest stable version of Netdata: